jppooja26/Placement-Preparation/README.md

 <pre>
     I. Day 1
         1. Check if a LinkedList is a Palindrome or not
+        2. Main purpose of operating system and its types
 </pre>

 While this repository is designed to aid your preparation, interview success depends on various factors.
 Use these resources as part of a well-rounded preparation strategy.